aninostephen/d1-skincare/README.md

 # D1 Skincare Website

-A modern, responsive skincare product website built with React, TypeScript, and Tailwind CSS.
+A modern, skincare product website built with React, TypeScript, and Tailwind CSS.
 This project showcases a complete homepage with product sections, testimonials, video cards, and more.

 ## 🚀 Quick Start